![[BOTTOM]](to-bottm.gif)

 President and the Board.
 Each Regional Director shall also be responsible for organizing

-and/or co-ordinating specifically required activities as designated by the United Kennel
+and/or coordinating specifically required activities as designated by the United Kennel

 Club, Inc. in order to gain and maintain recognition as the parent Anatolian Shepherd